- Allergic Living - http://allergicliving.com -

 The campaign to make epinephrine more widely available and stop the tragedies has naturally begun with the schools.
 But why stop there?
 We can prevent even more needless deaths and traumatic hospital visits if we start viewing the epinephrine auto-injector like any other rescue device.
 The automated external defibrillator delivers a jolt that can save a person from cardiac arrest.
 AEDs are all over the place – in government and corporate offices, shopping centers, airports, sports stadiums and movie theaters.

 Is that true?
 Do state laws actually prevent you from giving a shot of epinephrine to save a life?
 Chris Weiss doesn’t agree.
-“I’ve never seen a law that backs that up,” says FAAN’s vice-president of government relations.
+“I’ve never seen a law that backs that up,” says the former vice-president of government relations for FAAN (now known as FARE).
 “Epinephrine is a benign medication.
 Why would someone be sued for giving epinephrine?
 That’s like being held liable for giving someone oxygen.”
 In fact, there are Good Samaritan state laws that would protect the rescuer.

 Weiss notes that some states already allow lifeguards, tour guides, park rangers and camp counselors to store auto-injectors and give the shot of life to anyone suffering an anaphylactic reaction.
 However, this is only true in some states.
 “It’s a crapshoot,” says Weiss.

 So will we see auto-injectors on the wall alongside the AEDs?
 Some practical issues need to be resolved first: Where would they be kept?
 How will an organization make sure they’re replaced every year to be certain the medicine hasn’t expired?
 Who will be authorized to use them, and how will those individuals be trained?
 It will take a while, but “I think it will happen,” says Weiss.